mengelbrecht/slimline/README.md

 ## Legacy Options

-Slimline uses a new option format but supports the previous options as fallback by setting `SLIMLINE_PROMPT_VERSION` to `1`:
+Slimline uses a new option format but supports the previous options as fallback by setting the variable `SLIMLINE_PROMPT_VERSION` to `1`:
 ```shell
 export SLIMLINE_PROMPT_VERSION=1 # Activate legacy option format
 ```